 Rogueport, as it contains many pirates as well.
 It even has a gallows.

-Get On With It Already: The cursed chests.
+Get It Over With: The cursed chests.
 By the fourth cursed chest, even Mario, mute as he is in these games, is getting tired of the whole rigmarole.
 The cursed chest ends up quite hurt by the whole thing.

 This game seems to delight in getting gang and drug references past the censors.